y702827/git/personal-docs/project-ideas.md

     * filter rename_src list when possible
   * avoid O(N^2) rename detection, if file basename is good enough hint
     * have to avoid breaking directory rename detection
+  * avoid repeated O(N^2) rename detection
+    * during cherry-pick of series or a rebase, when we detect that foo->bar on HEAD side and pick side modifies foo, record somewhere that HEAD:foo -> (3-way-merged):bar is a rename, so when we go to do the next pick we don't have to re-detect the foo->bar rename.
+    * Note: any further changes to bar other than a delete/rename shouldn't break the rename pairing either; modifications of files whose names don't change never lead to an assumption that the file is unrelated to a file with the same name from long ago no matter the number of intervening commits (because we don't do break detection).
+    * similar, if old/foo->new/foo on HEAD side and pick does NOT modify old/foo, we still (except for trivial tree merge cases) need to detect the rename.
+But we could record it after the first pick so that we don't need to re-detect it for subsequent commits.
+    * Note: If foo->bar on pick side, then the next pick will have all three versions of the file named 'bar' (unless the next pick renames it again), so there is no need to store any rename info.
   * avoid O(N^2) rename detection: Use Bloom Filters, MinHash, LSH, or SimHash See https://public-inbox.org/git/nycvar.QRO.7.76.6.1901211635080.41@tvgsbejvaqbjf.bet/ https://en.wikipedia.org/wiki/MinHash